NiLuJe/kfmon/README.md

     -   Good news: If your FW version is recent enough to feature the new Homescreen, there's a good chance things will work in a more logical fashion (because the last few files added now automatically pop up on the Home page) ;).

 -   Due to the way Nickel may be caching some operations, if you try to restore an icon that you had previously deleted *in the current boot cycle*, it will keep being flagged as *processing* until the next boot, because Nickel may be using in-memory instances of the thumbnails, while we check for them on-disk!
-    -   This has nothing to do with KFMon in particular, f.g., if you were to update some book covers/thumbnails via Calibre, you'd see the same behavior.
+    -   This has nothing to do with KFMon in particular, e.g., if you were to update some book covers/thumbnails via Calibre, you'd see the same behavior.
 A simple reboot will put things back in order :).

 -   KFMon only expects to watch for files in the internal storage of the device (i.e., *onboard*).
 On devices with an external sdcard, watching for files on that external storage is unsupported (it may work, but the code makes a number of assumptions which may not hold true in that case, which could lead to undefined behavior).